GeunhwaJeong/haneul-new/doc/src/contribute/index.md

 This page describes how to add to Haneul.
 If you merely need to get the Haneul binaries, follow [Install Haneul](../build/install.md).

+Find answers to common questions in our [FAQ](../contribute/faq.md).
+Read other sub-pages in this section for ways to contribute to Haneul.

 ## See our roadmap

 Haneul is evolving quickly.
 See our [roadmap](https://github.com/GeunhwaJeong/haneul/blob/main/ROADMAP.md) for the